Ictis: Diodorus Siculus

-Diodorus' Source

 Diodorus Siculus, who flourished between about 60 and about 30 BC, is supposed to have relied for his account of the geography of Britain on a lost work of Pytheas, a Greek geographer from Massalia who made a voyage around the coast of Britain near the end of the fourth century BC, searching for the source of amber.
 The record of the voyage of Pytheas was lost in antiquity but was known to some later writers, including Timaeus, Posidonius, and Pliny the Elder.
 Their work is contradictory, but from it deductions can be made about what was reported by Pytheas.
 This "represents all that was known about the tin trade in the ancient classical world".

 Scott (2022) gives Diodorus 5.22 as F5 in his study of Pytheas's fragments; but only as a secondary source referenced via Timaeus (FGrH 566 F164.22).
 Unlike Strabo and Pliny, Diodorus never explicitly cites his sources, however there are several clues that his source was Timaeus: